Before you apply for the ORE

 Recent experience of practising in a country where the first and native language is English

-Please also see the Evidence of English language competence: Guidance for applicants document, for full details of the above requirements and 'other evidence' we may accept.
+Please also see the Evidence of English language competence: Guidance for applicants document, for document, for document, for full details of the above requirements and 'other evidence' we may accept.